04 Feb Relax, You’ve Arrived

 Further, this pursuit of the next thing is confused because the mind tends to transfer unfulfilled needs from childhood into the present, such as to be safe, worthy, attractive, successful, or loved.
 These longings often take on a life of their own – even after the original issues have been largely or even wholly resolved.
 Then we’re like the proverbial donkey trying to get a carrot held out in front of it on a pole: no matter how long we chase it, it’s always still ahead, never attained.
 For example, for years I pursued achievement due to underlying feelings of inadequacy; how many accomplishments does a person need to feel like a worthwhile person?

 Besides being confused and confusing, striving is stressful.
 You’ve got to fire up, activating the fight-or-flight sympathetic nervous system and its related stress hormones.
-There’s a sense of pressure, of worry about a future that’s inherently uncertain, of entrapment on a neverending treadmill.
+There’s a sense of pressure or worry about a future that’s inherently uncertain, of entrapment on a neverending treadmill.
 There’s a lack of soothing and balance that would come from recognizing the truth of things:

 You’ve actually already arrived.

-Recognize the simple fact that you got here, in this place, and now, in this moment.
+Recognize the simple fact that you got here, in this place, and now, at this moment.
 It may not be perfect.
 But think of the many things you have certainly done to come here.
 At a minimum, you survived high school!
-You’ve taken many steps, solved many problems, put many tasks and challenges behind you.
+You’ve taken many steps, solved many problems, left many tasks and challenges behind you.

 The word, “arrive,” comes from roots that mean “to reach the shore.”
 Once you land, of course, life is not over, since the next moment will be a new arrival.
 But sinking into the sense of having arrived, of having crossed the finish line of this moment, is calming, happy, and deserved.
 And knowing you’ve arrived, you now are more able to turn your attention toward being of true service to others.